-On April 11, 2022, Brixton announced that it had started 70 line-kilometers of IP geophysical survey at Langis, covering most of the property, to improve its understanding of the area and to identify new drill targets.
-Follow-up drilling on new targets generated is planned for the fall-winter of 2022-2023.
+During the spring of 2022, Brixton completed a 70 line-kilometers of IP geophysical survey at Langis, covering most of the property, to improve its understanding of the area and to identify new drill targets.
+During the first week of November the Company started a drill program for approximately 7000m.
 The overall budget for geophysics and drilling is estimated at \$1.8 million.
-The Company plans to conduct drilling during November-December 2022.
-A 6,000m to 8,000m drill program is anticipated.